-Loans to business customers are subject to individual credit appraisal and impairment testing.
+Corporate and Micro and SME loans are subject to individual credit appraisal and impairment testing.
 The general creditworthiness of a business customer tends to be the most relevant indicator of credit quality of the loan extended to it.
-However, collateral provides additional security and the Bank generally requests corporate borrowers to provide it.
+However, collateral provides additional security and the Bank generally requests borrowers to provide it.